 Staying engaged, open-minded, technologically savvy, and embracing continuous learning, not only individually but as a core organizational imperative, are the hallmarks of 21 century leaders.
 Forbes

-The IT industry together with Healthcare stay at the forefront of fighting against COVID-19.
+The IT industry together with Healthcare stays at the forefront of fighting against COVID-19.
 It is the first pandemic that can not be stopped without power and the role of technology.
 The news gives us hope that medicine will be able to cope with coronavirus with the help of digital tools and MedTech projects.
-Companies and R&D organizations contribute their resources into research programs and unite efforts to create advanced applications for sufficient monitoring, predicting and preventing the spread of the dangerous infection.
+Companies and R&D organizations contribute their resources to research programs and unite efforts to create advanced applications for sufficient monitoring, predicting and prevention of the spread of dangerous infection.
 Here are the brightest examples of how the IT industry deserves everybody’s support and attention.

 Governments, the World Health Organization, National Health Centers and hospitals would not be able to inform the population and decide quickly on a quarantine regime without digital tools that collect crucial data and track the hottest areas of infections.
 The world’s largest companies and startups have successfully launched necessary development in cooperation with medical institutions to create platforms like the New York Times map of virus and other apps aimed at stopping COVID-19.